 Andrés Ruzo The boiling river of the Amazon

 When Andrés Ruzo was a young boy in Peru, his grandfather told him a story with an odd detail: There is a river, deep in the Amazon, which boils as if a fire burns below it.
-Twelve years later, after training as a geoscientist, Ruzo set out on a journey deep into the jungle of South America in search of this boiling river.
-At a time when everything seems mapped, measured and understood, join Ruzo as he explores a river that forces us to question the line between known and unknown ... and reminds us that there are great wonders yet to be discovered.
+Twelve years later, after training as a geoscientist, he set out on a journey deep into the jungle of South America in search of this boiling river.
+At a time when everything seems mapped and measured, join Ruzo as he explores a river that forces us to question the line between known and unknown ... and reminds us that there are great wonders yet to be discovered.

 Simone Bianco and Tom Zimmerman The wonderful world of life in a drop of water

 "Hold your breath," says inventor Tom Zimmerman.
 "This is the world without plankton."
 These tiny organisms produce two-thirds of our planet's oxygen — without them, life as we know it wouldn't exist.
 In this talk and tech demo, Zimmerman and cell engineer Simone Bianco hook up a 3D microscope to a drop of water and take you scuba diving with plankton.
 Learn more about these mesmerizing creatures and get inspired to protect them against ongoing threats from climate change.

 Tiffany Watt Smith The history of human emotions

 The words we use to describe our emotions affect how we feel, says historian Tiffany Watt Smith, and they've often changed (sometimes very dramatically) in response to new cultural expectations and ideas.
 Take nostalgia, for instance: first defined in 1688 as an illness and considered deadly, today it's seen as a much less serious affliction.
 In this fascinating talk about the history of emotions, learn more about how the language we use to describe how we feel continues to evolve — and pick up some new words used in different cultures to capture those fleeting feelings in words.